ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 The easier and safer way to extend functionality is to [override some or all of the functions in a particular module](#adding-acceleration-by-replacing-functions).
 Sometimes this won't be enough, usually because of a need to change the data structures or the higher level algorithms.
 If this is the case, you'll need to [replace the whole module](#adding-acceleration-by-replacing-modules).
 Please note that in the case of ECP functions the override is only partial; mbed TLS will fall back to the software implementation if the hardware cannot handle a particular group.

+<span class="warnings">**Warning:** The current framework can't handle global initialization and shut down of the accelerator hardware.
+Although the hardware initialization can be done when initializing the corresponding mbed TLS context, shutting it down may not be possible or efficient.
+If this is the case, then the application developer has to take care of it at a point when mbed TLS finished running.</span>

 ## Adding acceleration by replacing functions

 ### Process overview